Budding botanist: seeds and soil

 Get your hands dirty and find out what plants need to grow and live.

-This program lets children investigate the different parts of a plant (such as seeds, leaves, roots and flowers) and discover the lifecycle of an Australian flowering plant.
+Students investigate the different parts of a plant - seeds, leaves, roots and flowers - and discover the lifecycle of an Australian flowering plant.

 Students will also plant a native Australian seed to grow as a take-home experiment and answer the questions:

-- What conditions do these seeds need to grow?
+- What do these seeds need to grow?